keironchaudhry/women-in-tech-hackathon/README.md

 ## Target audience

-The target audience is mainly girls/woman or anyone who are interested in learning about the experiences of woman in the tech industry.
-This include students and professionals in the tech industry.
+The target audience is mainly girls/women or anyone who is interested in learning about the experiences of women in the tech industry.
+This includes students and professionals in the tech industry.

 ## User stories